rrmille2/textract-workshop/README.md

-# Amazon Sagemaker Built in Algorithms for Regression.
+# Amazon Textract - a fully-managed AI Service for analyzing documents
-Regression using XGBoost and Linear Learner Algorithms.
+#### A workshop on extracting text from documents

 # Getting Started